symbol/symbol-docs/source/getting-started/setup-workstation.rst

 To announce a transaction, the sender should pay a :doc:`fee <../concepts/fees>` to provide an incentive to those who validate and secure the network and run the infrastructure.
 This cost is paid in |networkcurrency| mosaics, the default network currency of the public network.

-Now that you have created your first account, try to request |networkcurrency| units from the **testnet faucet**.
+Now that you have created your first account, let's request |networkcurrency| units from the **testnet faucet**.
 |faucet|, indicate the amount of |networkcurrency| you want to receive and the address, and click "**CLAIM!**".

 .. figure:: ../resources/images/screenshots/faucet.png